BeetrootOrg/dotnet-0123/README.md

 - As a user, I want to be able to keep financial records;
 - As a user, I wnat to be able to split financial accountings;
 - As a user, I want to be able to see visualisation of spendings;
-- As a user, I want to be able to delete financial accounting;
+- As a user, I want to be able to see history of spendings;

 ## Features